-In theory, working from home may sound easier then stepping into a ‘formal workplace’ everyday.
-There’s no rush hour or long commute, but there’s daily multiple interruptions and the fact that you can never not be ‘mommy’.
-Working from home is not without it’s challenges so here are 6 personal tried n’ true tips for making actual work possible when you have kiddos at home—and mama has a task list from here to eternity.
+In theory, working from home may sound easier than stepping into a ‘formal workplace’ every day.
+There’s no rush hour or long commute, but there are daily multiple interruptions and the fact that you can never not be ‘mommy’.
+Working from home is not without its challenges so here are 6 personal tried n’ true tips for making actual work possible when you have kiddos at home—and mama has a task list from here to eternity.

 WAKE UP WAYYY BEFORE THEY DO

 On the days I’d prefer my children sleep-in, they almost always have an internal alarm to wake up when mommy is about to take charge.
 I have been known to wake up at ungodly hours only to find my baby standing next to me about 10 minutes into my task list.